10-Gauge/StarString-Auto-Updater/README.md

   Updates Now**, **Check Interval** (submenu — the menu item itself always shows the currently active interval, e.g. "Check Interval (30m)"), **Change Star Citizen LIVE Folder**, **Open Log Folder**, **Restore Backup (global.ini.bak)**, **Start with Windows** (toggle), **Exit**.

-## Why this isn't a literal Windows Service

-A true Windows Service (the kind managed by `services.msc`/SCM) runs in an isolated session with no desktop access, so it **cannot show a tray icon or any UI** — that's a Windows security boundary (Session 0 isolation), not a limitation of this app.
-Since the requirement was a right-clickable taskbar icon that can start/stop the checking loop, this app instead:

-- Registers itself to launch automatically when you log in, via the per-user `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` registry key (no admin rights needed).
-- Runs the periodic check on a background timer inside the tray app itself.
-- "Start/Stop" in the tray menu pauses/resumes that timer — the app keeps running either way, so you can resume from the tray without relaunching anything.

 ## How "new version" is detected